Vegas is synonymous with grandeur, meaning, there’s a frick-ton of “Instagrammable” photo ops to fill your vacation album.

 Grand Canal Shoppes at Venetian: Much more than your typical shopping mall, the Grand Canal Shoppes also incorporate the Venetian theme complete with canals, gondolas, and a replica St. Mark’s Square.

-Ranking among the most popular spots to take photos is the “LOVE” atrium.
+Ranking among the most popular spots to take photos is the “LOVE” atrium (which has briefly transitioned).

 Forum Shops at Caesars Palace: The topic of themed, photo-worthy shopping malls would be incomplete without a mention of the Forum Shops at Caesars.
 Sporting a distinct Roman theme, you’ll find numerous spots worthy of a pic.